timogcgn/HTELWEK/Optimizer_Tool_README.txt

 --- 4.1.
 PARAMETERS ---

-- dist: distribution for which we hope to find a good parameter set
+- dist (array): distribution for which we hope to find a good parameter set
-- d: search tree depth.
+- d (int): search tree depth.
 By default set to 4
 - rough, setupdelta: see 4.2.2.
 - gamma, gd_delta, gd_scale: see 4.3.2.
-- delta: dictates the minimal runtime improvements that need to be made to stop algorithm from terminating.
+- delta (float): dictates the minimal runtime improvements that need to be made to stop algorithm from terminating.
 By default set to 0.0001 .
-- gd_round: If set to False, omits any gd_search and outputs the parameter set found after phase 1.
+- gd_round (bool): If set to False, omits any gd_search and outputs the parameter set found after phase 1.
 By default set to True.
-- initeps: initeps describes the parameter set that we want to optimize.
+- initeps (dict): initeps describes the parameter set that we want to optimize.
 By default set to {}.
 If initeps is left as {}, the optimizer will find a decent parameter set to initiate the optimizing process from; otherwise, the setup phase will be skipped and initeps will be used as starting point for the gd_search phase.
-- f: f can be set to either roundeps or ideps.
+- f (function): f can be set to either roundeps or ideps.
 If set to roundeps, every parameter set found by setup and gd_search will be rounded to 3 decimal places.
 By default set to ideps
 - lightningiter: see 5.4.2.
 - optruthdict: see 5.3.
-- printset: every time either setup or gd_search finds a new parameter eps that improves optT, every element inside printset is printed.
+- printset (array): every time either setup or gd_search finds a new parameter eps that improves optT, every element inside printset is printed.
 Only interesting on multiple iterations of the optimization program.
 By default, printset is empty (Note that opteps, T and optT are always printed when optT decreases, independently of printset).

 --- 4.2.
 PHASE 1: SETUP ---